jgerstmayr/EXUDYN/docs/RST/Examples/rigidBodyTutorial3.rst

    import exudyn as exu
-   from exudyn.utilities import * #includes itemInterface, graphicsDataUtilities and rigidBodyUtilities import exudyn.mainSystemExtensions #will be included by exudyn.utilities in future import numpy as np
+   from exudyn.utilities import * #includes itemInterface, graphicsDataUtilities and rigidBodyUtilities import numpy as np

    SC = exu.SystemContainer()